RollerCoaster Tycoon: RollerCoaster Tycoon Joyride

-An on-rails shooter based on the RollerCoaster Tycoon franchise, named RollerCoaster Tycoon Joyride, was released in 2018.
+An on-rails shooter based on the RollerCoaster Tycoon franchise, named RollerCoaster Tycoon Joyride, was released in 2018 for the PlayStation 4's PlayStation VR headset.
 The game was poorly received.

 RollerCoaster Tycoon Adventures

 In January 2018, Atari Game Partners announced it was seeking equity crowdfunding via the StartEngine platform in order to develop a new game in the series.
 Titled RollerCoaster Tycoon Adventures, it is an adaption of RollerCoaster Tycoon Touch and was released for the Nintendo Switch in Europe on 29 November 2018, and in North America on 13 December.
 The game was also released on Microsoft Windows via the Epic Games Store on 19 March 2019.

 In 2023, Atari released an updated version with new content and features, titled RollerCoaster Tycoon Adventures Deluxe.
 Deluxe is available for PlayStation 4, PlayStation 5, Xbox Series X and Series S, and Nintendo Switch.

 RollerCoaster Tycoon Puzzle

 RollerCoaster Tycoon Puzzle (originally known as RollerCoaster Tycoon Story) is a free-to-play entry in the series developed by Graphite Lab.
 Atari released the game in January 2020 for iOS and Android mobile devices.

 The free-to-play title is based on the tile-matching genre, in which the tiles to match move each turn on rollercoaster tracks within each level.
 Completing levels helps the player to restore a run-down theme park as part of the game's narrative.